Use auditing within your organization

 Search only Power BI activities

-- On the Audit log search page, select the drop down for Activities under Search.
+On the Audit log search page, under Search, select the drop-down for Activities.

-Your searches will now be filtered to only Power BI activities.
+Your searches will only return Power BI activities.

 Search the audit logs by date